Bernie Kosar: Sports-related

 Since his NFL retirement in 1996, Kosar has been involved in several sports and business-related ventures.
 He hosted the Nestlé/Bernie Kosar Charity Classic at Tanglewood National Golf Club in Bainbridge Township, Ohio throughout the 1990s.

 In 2001, Kosar purchased the Florida Panthers, a National Hockey League team, along with pharmaceutical businessman Alan Cohen.

 In 2007, there was some speculation that Kosar might take the head coaching job at the University of Miami, his alma mater and where he holds a seat on the university's board of regents.
 Kosar acknowledged that he had considered taking the job before it was ultimately offered to Randy Shannon.

 Kosar also purchased a minority share in the Arena Football League's Las Vegas Gladiators in 2007 and announced that the team would move to Cleveland and play under the name Cleveland Gladiators.
 On October 16, 2007, Kosar was named team president and CEO of the franchise.
 The Gladiators finished the 2008 regular season 9–7, earning them a playoff berth.

 On October 17, 2009, Kosar was hired as a consultant for the Cleveland Browns.

 In September 2022, Kosar launched "The Bernie Kosar Show" with local sports media company BIGPLAY.
 A sports podcast with Cleveland Browns cornerback Hanford Dixon interviewing athletes and discussing the Cleveland Browns past present, and future.
+In 2023 Kosar was involved in a lawsuit related to BIGPLAY.